 The point here is that if you have a hot attic space, it is going to shorten the life of any equipment residing there.

-Attic fans can actually create more problems than they solve.
+In some worst-case instances, attic fans can actually create more problems than they solve.

 - If there are not enough soffit, gable or ridge vents, a powerful attic exhaust fan can pull the air from your home through the ceiling if it is not perfectly sealed off.

 - Strong attic fans can actually back draft furnaces or water heaters by pulling combustion gases out of their burners and into the home.

 - Good attic ventilation is excellent for preventing moisture and condensation but it is usually not enough for cooling in the summertime.